fivepapertigers/serverless-plugin-pubsub/README.md

     await SNS.publish({
       Message: 'hello world',
       TopicArn: process.env.PUBLISH_TOPIC_ARN // e.g. arn:aws:sns:us-east-1:123456789:my-first-topic
-    }).promise())
+    }).promise()
   }
 };
 ```

-Note: if a topic is referenced with the `pubSubTopic` anywhere in the stack, it will be created regardless of whether it has a corresponding subscriber.
-This allows for a lot of important configurations, such as cross-service subscription and future extensibility.
+Note: if a topic is referenced with the `pubSubTopic` anywhere in the stack, it will be created as a part of the stack regardless of whether it has a corresponding subscriber.
+This allows for a lot of important configurations, such as cross-service subscription and future extensibility, and it ensures your Lambda doesn't fail trying to publish to a non-existent topic.

 ### Advanced Configuration